agirayen/eventsites/README.md

   1. Install necessary dependencies for eg. `npm install cors`
   2. Add query service support using pg(postgres) pool
   3. Modify docker-compose.yml with the right postgres port and db
-  4. Create models.js to create database schema for tables, keys and indexes  using Sequelize library .
-For eg. Create user model with
+  4. Create models.js to create database schema for tables, keys and indexes using Sequelize library. which helps to import datatype option to support creation of database schema For eg. Create user model with
   ```
   const User = db.define('users', {
   user_id: {